 Work culture in Peru

-Peruvians are hardworking people, but family is also important and work commitments will generally not interfere with family time.
-Peruvians also have a highly relaxed attitude to time and it’s not unusual for meetings to start late.
+Peruvians are hardworking people, but family is important to them and work commitments will generally not interfere with family time.
+Peruvians also have a highly relaxed attitude to time, so it’s not unusual for meetings to start late.

-Although many city-dwelling Peruvians can speak English, Spanish is the official, and business, language of Peru.
-Speaking Spanish may help with finding work and can make adjusting to life in Peru that much easier.
-Quechua, an indigenous language, is the other official language of Peru and is widely spoken in rural areas.
+Although many city-dwelling Peruvians can speak English, Spanish is the official and business language of Peru.
+Speaking Spanish may help you with finding a job and can make adjusting to life in Peru that much easier.

 Expat Health Insurance